tablelandnetwork/docs/specs/sql/StatementTypes.md

 The `GRANT` command gives specific privileges on a table to one or more `role`.
 These privileges are added to those already granted, if any.
 By default, the creator of a table (as specified by a public ETH address) has all (valid) privileges on creation.
 The owner could, however, choose to revoke some of their own privileges for safety reasons.

 Related, if a table is created with an access controller contract specified, or if an address with sufficient privileges updates a table’s access control rules to use a controller contract, then all command-based access control rules are ignored in favor of the controller contract access control.
-In other words, if a controller contract is set, `GRANT`/`REVOKE` is _disabled._ See On-Chain API Specification for further details on specifying and controlling access via a controller smart contract.
+In other words, if a controller contract is set, `GRANT`/`REVOKE` is _disabled._ See Onchain API Specification for further details on specifying and controlling access via a controller smart contract.

 > ⚠️ Currently, the only allowable privileges for granting are `INSERT`, `UPDATE` and `DELETE`.
 Note that `SELECT` privileges are not required at this time, as `SELECT` statements are not access controlled (all reads are allowed).
 See the `SELECT` section for further details.